idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Master PDF Editor](https://code-industry.net/masterpdfeditor/) (Paid)

+[Infix PDF Editor/TransPDF](https://www.iceni.com/infix.htm) (Paid, free for TransPDF editing)

+Inceni's Infix is a PDF Editor for Windows which works well under Wine (see related section below).
+Just deselect the PDF printer option during installation.

+This software is of special interest to translators because it can be used along with [TransPDF](https://transpdf.iceni.com/), a free/pay as you go online service which handles [PDF files translation](https://www.iceni.com/translation.htm): it offers to convert the PDF to the XLIFF format which can then be translated in a CAT tool, in order to produce a translated PDF file that closely follows the original layout.

+PDFs translated via TransPDF can be edited using the free demo version of Infix PDF Editor.
+This is very handy for making final adjustments to spacing and layout ready for clients.

+Users of the paid Infix version can use TransPDF free of charge.

+TransPDF also offers a paid OCR feature for non-editable PDFs.

+For a thorough review of solutions for handling PDFs in translation, see [here](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats#pdf).

 ### PDF Readers

 [Evince](https://wiki.gnome.org/Apps/Evince): Document viewer for multiple document formats.
 Supports PDF, PostScript, DjVu, TIFF, and DVI.